-Our Trustees, Trustee Nominees, Executive Officers and Key Employees
+Our Trustees, Executive Officers and Key Employees

-Upon completion of this offering, our board of trustees will consist of seven members, a majority of whom are independent within the meaning of the corporate governance listing standards of the NYSE.
+Our board of trustees consists of seven members, a majority of whom are independent within the meaning of the corporate governance listing standards of the NYSE.
 Pursuant to our organizational documents, each of our trustees is elected by our shareholders to serve until the next annual meeting of our shareholders and until his or her successor is duly elected and qualifies.
 Our bylaws provide that a majority of the entire board of trustees may at any time increase or decrease the number of trustees.
 However, unless our declaration of trust and bylaws are amended, the number of trustees may never be less than two nor more than 15.

-The following table sets forth certain information concerning our executive officers and trustees upon completion of this offering:
+The following table sets forth certain information concerning our executive officers and trustees:

 Name Age Position

 Robert L. Johnson 65 Executive Chairman of the Board

-Thomas J. Baltimore, Jr. 47 President, Chief Executive Officer and Trustee
+Thomas J. Baltimore, Jr. 48 President, Chief Executive Officer and Trustee

 Leslie D. Hale 39 Chief Financial Officer

 Ross H. Bierkan 51 Chief Investment Officer

-Evan Bayh 55 Trustee Nominee
+Evan Bayh 55 Trustee

-Nathaniel A. Davis 57 Trustee Nominee
+Nathaniel A. Davis 57 Trustee

-Robert M. La Forgia 52 Trustee Nominee
+Robert M. La Forgia 53 Trustee

-Glenda G. McNeal 50 Trustee Nominee
+Glenda G. McNeal 51 Trustee

-Joseph Ryan 69 Trustee Nominee
+Joseph Ryan 69 Trustee